51Degrees/Java-Device-Detection/README.txt

 Version 3.1.7.2
 Changes:

-Addressed an "Not yet implemented" exception that was thrown when trying to invoke the findProfile method of the dataset object.
+Addressed the "Not yet implemented" exception that was thrown when trying to invoke the findProfile method of the dataset object.
 Exception was only thrown when Provider was constructed using the StreamFactory.